david618/elastic-ingest/multi-node/aks-2019-08-08/README.md

 Obserations
 - Highest rates are with one replica; az1 and px1 are about the same
 - Using px replication factor of 1,2,3 on Elasticsearch; while holding Kafka at 1 (391,306,253) wasn't much different than using same Replication Factor for Elasticsearch and Kafka (391,311,238).
-- Azure Premium drives with Elasticsearch and Kafka set to create two copies (252) is about 40k/s slower that px2.
+- Azure Premium drives with Elasticsearch and Kafka set to create two replicas (252) is about 40k/s slower that px2.
+- Azure 2 (az2) replicas is 37% slower Azure 1 (az1) replica; Azure 3 (az3) replicas is 47% than Azure 1 (az1) replica.